filianamaulidi/Promo-Effectiveness-Review/README.md

 ## Database Preparation
 Before moving forward with the analysis, we first prepared the necessary database.
 This preparation stage involved several steps, such as:
-+ Restoring the database
++ Database Restore
-+ Table checking
++ Table Checking
 + ERD Creation